 This LHS builds on the progress of our previous LHS 2016-2021 and sets out our plans and aspirations for the delivery of housing and housing related services across tenures in North Lanarkshire over the five-year period, 2021-2026.
 It sits at the heart of all housing planning arrangements and partnership activity and prioritises improving outcomes for all people and communities in North Lanarkshire at the core of our activity.
 It is an ambitious plan, one that sets out the vision for what we want our housing and communities to look like in five years time and beyond.
 A vision in which inequalities and disadvantage are reduced, and people have equal access to opportunities in which they can prosper and achieve their full potential.
 This is set within the context of extraordinary times, where we recover from one of the most seismic events of a generation, a global pandemic, which has impacted on everyone and every part of our society.
-These impacts have not been felt equally across society with evidence suggesting that the pandemic has exacerbated many existing and deep routed inequalities when it could be argued we are still in the rebound of the last economic crisis of the late 2000s.
+These impacts have not been felt equally across society with evidence suggesting that the pandemic has exacerbated many existing and deep routed inequalities.
+This LHS is therefore more crucial than ever to enable us to flourish in the face of these challenges and support better outcomes for everyone in North Lanarkshire.